xyonix/vannot/README.md

 * `saveUrl: String[URL]`: The path that an updated version of this data structure will be `POST`ed back to when the user clicks on Save.
 Please see the following section for details about this save request.

 Any data specified outside these reserved keys will be preserved by Vannot through save/load cycles without modification.
 However, as more features added and more keys will be used, we recommend the use of the `custom`, `user`, and `meta` top-level keys, which we will always reserve and avoid for this purpose.

+### anamorphic video formats

+Be careful when specifying a video resolution.
+The browser does not give Vannot enough data to determine any information about the resolution itself, which is why you are required to specify it at all, and an incorrect resolution will result in misalignment when comparing annotation data with static video frames.

+In particular, some videos are recorded with non-square pixels, in an anamorphic format.
+The relevant specification detail is the PAR, or Pixel Aspect Ratio.
+When a video is encoded with a non-1:1 PAR, a naive check of the resolution will yield the incorrect number, because the physical number of recorded rows and columns does not match the presentation number of rows and columns.

+Ultimately, no matter how the video is encoded, it is the equivalent resolution in _square pixels_ that you need to provide.
+However many pixels the video actually takes up on screen when played, that is the number of interest.

 ### saving data/image data export